JohnAngeloMikhailReveche/PetVaccinationTrackerSystem-Project/README.md

-A C# Winforms System Project developed by Bachelor of Science in Information Technology 2-2 Students from Polytechnic University of the Philippines, Quezon City Branch.
+A C# WinForms system project developed by second-year Bachelor of Science in Information Technology students (Section 2) from the Polytechnic University of the Philippines – Quezon City Branch, submitted as a requirement for the Object-Oriented Programming course.

 ---